 Think about how you cook with oil.
 If you tend to use oil for deep-frying, your food absorbs more oil.
 Instead, try sautéing with a lesser amount of oil.
 Over time, the high heat from frying also promotes free radicals that may increase your risk for skin cancer.

-A good rule is to remember that all oils safe for use at very high cooking temperatures should be consumed as little as possible.
+Remember that all oils safe for use at very high cooking temperatures should be consumed in limited quantities.
 Vegetable oil uses extend past the stove and oven, and can be enjoyed in things like dressings.